MattPM/snip/README.md

 ## stats related

-### t stats from matrix of variables across 2 groups
+### t statistic from matrix of variables across 2 groups

 extract variable T statistics on a matrix, with a grouping factor as the first column.
 Useful for sanirt check on direction of variable importance.
 Assuming data structure of dataframe `d` looks like: